dalek-cryptography/curve25519-dalek/README.md

 # Backends and Features

-The `yolocrypto` feature enables experimental features.
-The name `yolocrypto` is meant to indicate that it is not considered production-ready, and we do not consider `yolocrypto` features to be covered by semver guarantees.

 The `std` feature is enabled by default, but it can be disabled.

 The `nightly` feature enables nightly-only features.  **It is recommended for security**.